Sheep-y/Attack-Improvement-Mod/README.md

 > Set the format and extension of attack log.
 Default is csv which can be opened directly by Excel.
 <br>

-> Setting: `PersistentLog`  (true/false, default false)
+> Setting: `AttackLogArchiveMaxMB`  (0 to 1 million, default 4)
 >
-> When set to false, the attack log will auto-clear on launch.
+> When the game first enter combat every launch, old attack log is archived through rename.
+> Then log exceeding this size limit will be deleted in the background.
 <br>

 > Setting: `LogFolder`  (string, default "")